farshaddavoudi/SampleCode.Microservice.CleanArchitecture/README.md

 ## Message Broker: RabbitMQ

 Publish messages, such as a user added or changed, so that other services can listen and be notified.

+## Applications Runtime: Dapr

+Using Dapr to implement the best practices for Microservice architecture using independent building blocks.